 Apples: Apples are a terrific way to sweeten your smoothie and mask the taste of many other ingredients that are healthy but don’t necessarily make for the tastiest smoothie.
 They are also extremely healthy anyway, so it’s win-win.

 Apricots: Apricots are a terrific source of vitamin A, vitamin C, potassium and fiber.
 Fresh apricots are a better choice than dried apricots for adding to smoothies.

-Bananas: I always use a banana in just about every smoothie recipe, because it makes a terrific base ingredient and also gives the smoothie a really good texture and mouth feel, improving the experience of drinking it.
+Bananas: I use a banana in just about every smoothie recipe because it makes a terrific base ingredient and also gives the smoothie a really good texture and mouth feel, improving the experience of drinking it.

 Cantaloupe: Cantaloupe adds a lot of liquid to your smoothie, reducing the amount of water or yogurt that you might otherwise add to make it blend better.
 It is extremely high in vitamin C and vitamin A and has quite a few other health benefits.

 Figs: Figs are available dried most of the year and fresh during the summer and fall.
 The sweet taste goes well in a smoothie.
 They are a good source of fiber, potassium, and manganese.